'Glimmer'

 Mission & values

-At GPS, our mission is to support people to navigate their journeys towards a deeper understanding - making sense of challenges, illuminating strengths, and discovering the glimmers of hope that can promote positive change.
+At GPS, our mission is to support others to navigate their journeys with deeper understanding - helping to make sense of challenges, celebrate and build on strengths, and discover the glimmers of hope that can promote positive change.

-Through compassion, curiosity, and reflection, we aim to work with a high-nurture, attachment-focused, and trauma-informed ethos, grounded in values that are:
+Through compassion, curiosity, and reflection, we work with a high-nurture, attachment-focused, and trauma-informed ethos, grounded in values that are:

 -